 Capital One Airport Lounges Coming Soon

-Two additional Capital One Lounges are in the works.
-Details are slim, but we know that a Capital One Lounge is coming to New York Kennedy (JFK), and a Capital One Landing Lounge is under construction at New York LaGuardia (LGA).
+One additional Capital One Lounge is in the works.
+Details are slim, but we know that a Capital One Landing is under construction at New York LaGuardia (LGA).

-Sometime in 2025, Capital One is expected to cut the ribbon on a Landing Lounge in New York's LaGuardia Airport (LGA).
-Like the Landing Lounge in Washington National Airport (DCA), this outpost will operate like a high-end restaurant but feature indoor and outdoor seating.
+Sometime in 2025, Capital One is expected to cut the ribbon on a Capital One Landing location in New York's LaGuardia Airport (LGA).
+Like the Capital One Landing in Washington National Airport (DCA), this outpost will operate like a high-end restaurant but feature indoor and (possibly) outdoor seating.

 Final Thoughts